Felony Defense Lawyers in Delaware Defending Your Future

 Employers in Ohio have the right to terminate your employment based on a criminal conviction.
 If you are employed with organizations that require a security clearance, serve the public, or conduct background checks, then a conviction for certain offenses will most likely disqualify you from retaining your current position.

-Do I Need a Criminal Defense Lawyer if I’ve Been Charged with a Felony?
+Do I Need a Criminal Justice Lawyer if I’ve Been Charged with a Felony?

 You can schedule an appointment by calling us at 740-217-4273 or by using the contact form.
 Se habla español.